Motivic invariant of real polynomial functions and Newton polyhedron

-The main tool for the proof of theorem \ref{w3} is to estimate the degrees of the coefficient of the zeta functions in terms of the Newton polyhedron of a given polynomial function.
-Zeta functions in Motivic Integration have already been computed in terms of Newton polyhedron \cite{DK,DL-modif,Guibert}, and our theorem \ref{Thm1} is just an adaptation in order to focus on the question of degrees.
-The main result in this paper, theorem \ref{ThDegBnd}, gives a bound for the degree of the coefficient of the zeta function, which leads to the notion of \textit{leading exponent} in section \ref{Le}.
-In the case of convenient weighted homogeneous polynomial functions, this leading exponent enable to recover precious informations on the weights.
-These informations will be sufficient to conclude for theorem \ref{w3}.
+The main point \coGR{in} the proof of Theorem \ref{w3} is to estimate the degrees of the coefficient\coGR{s} of the zeta functions, which \coGR{are} defined using the virtual Poincar\'e polynomial, in terms of the Newton polyhedron of a given polynomial function.
+Zeta functions in motivic integration have already been computed in terms of \coGR{the} Newton polyhedron \cite{DK,DL-modif,Guibert}, and our Theorem \ref{Thm1} is a version that focus\coGR{ses} on \coGR{bounds on the} degrees.
+The main result in this paper, Theorem \ref{LinearBound}, gives a bound for the degree of the coefficient\coGR{s} of the zeta function, which leads to the notion of \textit{leading exponent} in section \ref{Le}.
+In the case of convenient weighted homogeneous polynomial functions, this leading exponent gives one more information on the weights.
+Th\coGR{is information} will be sufficient to \coGR{conclude} Theorem \ref{w3}.\\ {\bf \coGR{Notation}:} Throughout the paper, $\RR$ denotes the set of real numbers, $\NN$ denotes the set of natural numbers with $0$ and we set